rss-sre-1/Rss-Quick-Start/ImplementingCartService.md

 * Ensure all pods are running by doing a get all on the rss-cart namespace.
 There should be 3 deployment pods with 2/2 containers ready.
   * `kubectl -n rss-cart get all`

-#### Implemented Changes
-* Converted the H2 database to PostgreSQL database
-* Added logback and fluentd dependencies to the service
-* Added logging to all implemented methods
-* Created a canary deployment and load test deployment manifest
-* Update Dockerfile to integrate Pinpoint APM
-* Exported logs to Loki
-* Added exception handling

 ### Using Cart Service

 The cart microservice handles: